JuliusTechCo/JuliusGraph/README.md

 a truly innovative graph computing solution, the Julius Graph Engine.

-In this repository, you will find a number of tutorials that explain the awesomeness of graph computing, and help you get started with graph programming and computing.
-Once you gone through these tutorials, we promise that you will be enlightened by graph computing, and you will never look at programming the same way again!
+In this repository, you will find a number of tutorials that explain the awesomeness of graph computing.
+These tutorials show how to use graph computing to build real solutions for real world problems, they can help you to quickly get started with graph programming and graph computing.
+We promise you that you will feel enlighted by graph computing once you go through these tutorials.
+You will never look at programming the same way again!

 To report issues, request new features or general inquiries, please raise a github issue in this repo, or email us at info@juliustech.co.